myst-lang/myst/README.md

 - **Be easy to understand:** Avoid special characters wherever possible.
 Expressions should flow in syntax as they do in thought.
 Don't surprise the user.
 Developers with a background in Ruby, Elixir, Crystal, or other similar languages should feel right at home, though feature parity with any of these is not a goal.
 - **Be reasonably fast:** Myst is a straight-forward, interpreted language, so it should be expected to perform competitively with similar established languages like Python and Ruby, and comparably with others like Elixir.
 It's okay to trade flexibility for performance.
-- **Be extendable:** The compiler should be easy for users to extend.
-Flexibility like LISP is not a goal, but users should be able to interact with the compiler and/or VM via a direct API, rather than hacks.

 More goals are sure to come as the language develops, but these are the driving points for now.